 What you learn online, with an agent or with data provided by MoneyGeek will give you a good starting point for knowing precisely what you need and what you don’t.

-But the best way to find out which insurer has the best deal for you is to compare quotes.
-Insurers calculate rates based on dozens of factors, but three elements, in particular, can affect your insurance rates: age, driving history and credit score.
+But the best way to find out which insurer has the best deal for you is to compare quotes from various car insurance providers.
+Insurers calculate rates based on dozens of factors, but three elements, in particular, can affect your insurance rates:

 These elements have profound effects on insurance premiums because: